jimmygian/cs50ai_degrees/README.md

 This function essentially models the transitions between states (actors) based on the movies they starred in together.

-**Transition Model in Your Project**
-The transition model is described by which actor (state) the agent can move to, based on which movie (action) the agent chooses to explore.

-- State: The current actor (e.g., "Demi Moore").
-- Action: A movie (e.g., "A Few Good Men").
-- New State: The new actor that co-starred in the chosen movie (e.g., "Tom Hanks").

-In this sense, the transition from one actor to another is controlled by the movie the agent picks from the list of movies that the current actor starred in.

 #### 3. What the Agent Does With This Information